sidneycadot/connect4/solver/README.md

 The LICENSE file contains the MIT license applicable to this code.

-The file 'show_gametree_size.py' is a Python script that shows the connect-4 gametree size at each generation.
+The file 'show_gametree_size.py' is a Python script that shows the connect-4 gametree size at each generation on the standard 7x6 board.
 It uses the file 'b013582.txt', as obtained from the Online Encyclopedia of Integer Sequences (OEIS) as a reference.
 This file gives the number of unique boards (up to reflection), at each generation.
 This number should correspond to the number of nodes in each of the node files our program generates for the standard 7x6 connect-4 board.

 The file 'connect4-script' is a Bash script to run a full forward, backward, and combine run for connect-4.
 It uses a combination of command-line tools,